 About LIM College

-Dr. Susan C. Baxter began her career at the College as Assistant Professor of Marketing in LIM College’s Marketing & Management Department in 2010.
-She teaches the undergraduate courses Integrated Marketing Communications, Organizational Behavior, and Global Markets, as well as courses on the graduate level.
+Dr. Susan C. Baxter began her career at the College as Assistant Professor of Marketing in 2010.
+In addition to her duties as Chair of the Department of Marketing, Management & Finance, she teaches the undergraduate courses Integrated Marketing Communications, Organizational Behavior, Global Management, and Global Markets, as well as courses on the graduate level.

-An expert on advertising and marketing to the Lesbian, Gay, Bisexual and Transgender (LGBT) population, Dr. Baxter’s areas of research and scholarship include diversity in advertising, advertising to niche consumers, consumer-brand relationships, and the impact of HIV on the global workforce.
+Dr. Baxter’s areas of research and scholarship include diversity in advertising, advertising to niche consumers, consumer-brand relationships, distance learning and student learning styles, and the impact of HIV on the global workforce.

 Dr. Baxter has authored several works dealing with communication and marketing for special populations, including “In a New Millennium: Are We Still Doing it the Old Way?” which was named an Outstanding Research Award winner at the 2009 Global Conference on Business and Finance; “Does the Old Model Still Work?” which studied the level of diversity in print media targeting the niche market of gays and lesbians and was presented at the Society for Marketing Advances Conference in 2009; and “A Further Examination of the Evidence on Marketing Approaches Targeting Gay and Lesbian Consumers,” which was named Best in Session at the 2010 Global Conference on Business and Finance.